-It can be stressful feeling like you have too much to do and not enough time to do it.
+Feeling like you have too much to do and not enough time to do it can be stressful.
 You can eliminate this stress by starting early and planning ahead.

 For example, you can start your Christmas season preparations during the summer months by planning and arranging for family festivities, deciding what budget to spend and the gifts to spend it on, the meals you want to make, the activities you want to plan or attend, etc. Then, take your time over the next four months bringing it all together.

-Taking a leisurely run up to the Christmas season can reduce a significant amount of stress, as well as it will free up plenty of time for you to relax and enjoy the Christmas season instead of rushing to and through it.
+Taking a leisurely run up to the Christmas season can reduce a significant amount of stress.
+It can also free up plenty of time for you to relax and enjoy the Christmas season instead of rushing to and through it.

 3. Take Rest Breaks